 A Hong Kong Sleepless Night Photo Diary

 Ughhhh jet lag!!!
-I had a nasty case of it when I when I went to Hong Kong in 2014.
+I had a nasty case of it when I went to Hong Kong in 2014.
 I would wake up at around 4 am and just lay in my hotel bed staring at the ceiling.
 Do you suffer from jet lag when you travel overseas?
 I found it most difficult with travel to and from Asia, not as bad going to and coming from Europe.

-I was traveling with companions and sharing a room during this trip to Hong Kong.
+I was travelling with companions and sharing a room during this trip to Hong Kong.
 I didn’t want to wake them up, so I would quietly change and then head out of the hotel.
 I would wake up around the same time for most of my stay in Hong Kong so I decided that I would wander the streets and take photos.
 The first morning I grabbed a coffee from my hotel but it wasn’t very good and was pricey.
 The days following I decided to hunt for coffee.

 **Note: Coffee shops don’t open till 8 am in Hong Kong, at least in Kowloon.
 The only coffee I could find was my hotel at an exorbitant price or McDonald’s, and not even McCafe but regular McD’s drip.
 Sad face.**